HOW-TO GUIDE

 To take to the streets on your bike confidently and comfortably—and make the most of the time you have out there—it’s important that your bike is tailored to your particular body and your preferred riding style.

 Luckily, setting up the most comfortable motorcycle riding configuration for you doesn’t have to be an arduous process.
-Follow the guidelines and steps in this guide to motorcycle ergonomics and find out how to get comfortable on a motorcycle.
+Follow the guidelines and steps in this guide to motorcycle ergonomics and find out how to make your motorcycle comfortable.

 Motorcycles come in many different shapes and sizes, but no matter which bike you go for, some universal principles apply.
 As you can learn about in the video below, you should be able to feel a “triangle of comfort” (also called the “triangle of control”) from your hands on the handgrips, to your hips in the saddle, to your feet on pedals, and back up to your hands.
-So, even while different styles of bikes—from cruisers to touring to more aggressive sport bikes—lend themselves to different styles and postures of riding, the same triangle principle applies.
+So, even while different styles of bikes—from cruisers to touring to more aggressive sport bikes—lend themselves to different styles and postures of riding, the same triangle principle applies for optimal motorcycle ergonomics.

 Establishing and maintaining a triangle of comfort that fits your particular body—that’s ergonomics.
 And it’s the key to being able to ride your bike comfortably over long periods of time, without placing unnecessary strain on your body.

-To create an ergonomic riding position that works for you, start by focusing on the three points of that triangle:
+To create an ergonomic motorcycle position that works for you, start by focusing on the three points of that triangle:

 So, now you have an idea of how to get comfortable on a motorcycle according to the triangle of comfort.
 But how do you know when things still aren’t quite set up right for you?
 Begin by watching out for these five common signs of an improper motorcycle fit.